Constitutive Androstane Receptor-1 (CAR-1; NR1I3i1)

 CAR is encoded by the NR1I3 gene.
 This gene encodes a member of the nuclear receptor superfamily, and is a key regulator of xenobiotic and endobiotic metabolism.
 The protein binds to DNA as a monomer or a heterodimer with the retinoid X receptor and regulates the transcription of target genes involved in drug metabolism and bilirubin clearance, such as cytochrome P450 family members.
 Unlike most nuclear receptors, this transcriptional regulator is constitutively active in the absence of ligand but is regulated by both agonists and inverse agonists.
 Ligand binding results in translocation of this protein to the nucleus, where it activates or represses target gene transcription.
 These ligands include bilirubin, a variety of foreign compounds, steroid hormones, and prescription drugs.

-The principle application of this assay product is in the screening of test samples to quantify functional activities, either agonist or antagonist, that they may exert against the human constitutive androstane receptor.
-This kit product is an all-inclusive assay system that includes, in addition to CAR-1 Reporter Cells, two optimized media for use during cell culture and (optionally) in diluting the test samples, a reference agonist, Luciferase Detection Reagent, a cell culture-ready assay plate, and a detailed protocol.
+The principle application of this assay product is in the screening of test samples to quantify functional inverse-agonist activities that they may exert against the human constitutive androstane receptor.